Living at Knox Today

 The Head of the College holds the traditional title of Master of Knox College.
 He lives with his wife in the Master’s Lodge, a separate residence on the site of the College.
 He is assisted by the Deputy Master, who also lives in a separate residence adjacent to the College.
 Resident Sub-Masters live in the College to look after the well-being of the residents and ensure a safe and supportive environment.

 The College has a number of rooms set aside specifically for postgraduate students.
-These rooms are within their own wing, separate from the undergraduate accommodation.
+These rooms are within their own wing.
 Postgraduates, called Fellows in Residence, are members of the College’s Senior Common Room.

-The College Blue Book is a comprehensive guide to Knox College.
+The Residents’ Handbook is a comprehensive guide to Knox College.
 It includes procedures, rules, disciplinary regulations and policies with which all College residents must be familiar.
 It is updated regularly and is published on this website.
 The last update was 30 July 2012.
 The Discipline Appeals Process outlines procedures to be followed if an appeal is to be made against a disciplinary decision made by the Master.
+The Ethical Behaviour Policy sets out the College’s expectations with respect to staff and resident conduct.